eltimster/arc-medtechai/_research-areas/research-area2.markdown

 {% include person-bio.html
 image="/assets/streamleaders-cropped/Parvin_ESKIKAND.jpg"
 name="Dr Parvin Eskikand"
-role="Research Fellow, Epilipsy Brain Modelling" company="The University of Melbourne" content=" I joined the ARC Training Centre in Cognitive Computing for Medical Technologies in July 2019 as a postdoctoral researcher to advance the current technology for predicting epileptic seizures.
+role="Research Fellow, Epilepsy Brain Modelling" company="The University of Melbourne" content=" I joined the ARC Training Centre in Cognitive Computing for Medical Technologies in July 2019 as a postdoctoral researcher to advance the current technology for predicting epileptic seizures.
 My main research interest is in the area of computational neuroscience.
 I completed my PhD in 2017 in Department of Biomedical Engineering at The University of Melbourne, where I developed a computational model of the visual cortex particularly focusing on Medial Temporal area.
 Before joining ARC Training Centre, I worked as a postdoctoral researcher at the Department of Physiology of The University of Melbourne, where I developed a multiscale neural model of the enteric nervous system."
 %}